Event Planning and Steps for Success for Student Organizations

 Creating a campus event requires planning ahead.
 We recognize that all events are unique and thus will have different needs, but all events should go through the same basic step-by-step planning process whether the event is a first-time or annual.
 The Center for Student Involvement (CSI) offers advising and support for student organizations wishing to plan events on campus.

-1. Register your event request with the Event Registration Form on Presence.
+1. Register your meeting or event request with the Event Registration Form via Presence; this form approves the meeting or event by Student Involvement

 Expand All